 Full-thickness plicating TORe

-Another full-thickness technique proposed for WR following RYGB is the ROSE).
-This is the modified variant of the Primary Obesity Surgery Endolumenal procedure that uses the Incisionless Operating Platform (IOP; USGI, San Clemente, California).
-This technique is mostly focused in the management of enlarged pouch[41].
+Another full-thickness technique proposed for WR following RYGB is the ROSE.
+This is the modified variant of the Primary Obesity Surgery Endoluminal procedure that uses the Incisionless Operating Platform (IOP; USGI, San Clemente, California).
+This technique is mostly focused on the management of enlarged pouch[41].
 Full-thickness plications are placed by the IOP with the aim of reducing both pouch size and GJA diameter.
 A tissue approximator, a tissue grasper and a neonatal gastroscope are placed through the IOP.
 Tissue plication is performed by pulling the grasper into the approximator and aspirating the air to enlarge the plication surface.
-Then the needle deploys a pair of self-expanding tissue anchors and the connecting suture is tightened (Figure 2).
+Then the needle deploys a pair of self-expanding tissue anchors, and the connecting suture is tightened (Figure 2).

 A retrospective study analyzed the ROSE procedure’s outcome in 27 patients with WR following RYGB from 2008 to 2013[42].
 Preoperative average pouch length and GJA size were 6.8 and 2.1 cm, respectively.
 On average, 4 stitches were placed.
 Postoperative pouch length and GJA size were 3.4 and 0.86 cm with 50% and 61% reduction, respectively.
 A control upper endoscopy at 3 and 12 mo was performed in 12 (46%) and 7 (28%) patients.
 The mean pouch length and GJA size were 5 cm (26.5% reduction) and 1.2 cm (42.9% reduction) at 3 mo and 6.14 cm (10.0% reduction) and 2.2 cm (4.7% increase) at 12 mo, respectively.
 The %EWL was 8.9, 9.3, 8.0, 6.7, -10.7, -13.5, -5.8, -4.5 at 3, 6, 12, 24, 36, 48, 60 and 72 mo, respectively.
 Although endoscopic plication achieved the expected reduction in the pouch and stoma diameter at 3 mo, the patients regained the preoperative diameter at 12 mo.

 A prospective multicenter study analyzed a total of 116 consecutive subjects with WR following RYGB undergoing ROSE.
 The procedure was technically successful in 97% of patients, with GJA size and pouch length reduction of 50% and 44% on average, respectively.
 More than 30% of WR following RYGB had been lost at 6 mo after the ROSE procedure, while EWL was 18% on average.
 At 1 year follow-up the anchors were still in place and tissue folds were stable[43].
-A further report concluded that those patients with a dilated GJA (> 12 mm) who had a post-repair diameter of < 10 mm (30% of 66 patients) had more than doubled the EWL compared with the remaining cohort (24% vs 10%, P = 0.03)[44].
+A further report concluded that those patients with a dilated GJA (> 12 mm) who had a post-repair diameter of < 10 mm (30% of 66 patients) had more than doubled the EWL compared with the remaining cohort (24% vs 10%; P = 0.03)[44].

 Other superficial and full-thickness restrictive procedures